Journey to Sea Country

 Discover the story of the Yolŋu people and the Blue Mud Bay legal case.

-Created by 47 Yolŋu artists who petitioned for sea rights by painting their Sea Countries onto bark and revealing sacred patterns or designs known as miny’tji, that were created by Ancestral Beings.
+The exhibition centres around 40 Yirrkala bark paintings from the Saltwater Collection, created by the Yolŋu artists who petitioned for sea rights by painting their Saltwater Countries onto bark, and revealing sacred patterns or designs known as Miny’tji.

-Yolŋu artists from fifteen clans and eighteen homeland communities in east Arnhem Land created the sacred paintings in a response initiated by Madarrpa clan leader Djambawa Marawili in 1997, following his indignation at discovering illegal fishing on a sacred site in his clan estate.
+In 1997, 47 Yolŋu artists from fifteen clans and eighteen homelands communities in North-East Arnhem Land revealed their sacred lore and their connections to land and sea in these paintings known as the Saltwater Collection.
+The works were initiated by Madarrpa clan leader Djambawa Marawili AM, following his indignation at discovering an illegal poacher’s camp on his sacred estate that included a decapitated crocodile.

 Open daily, 9.30am–5pm, from 9 November 2017 - February 2019.